Professor Clemens Hetschko

 Profile

-Prior to joining the University of Leeds, I worked as a post-doctoral researcher on a project funded by the German Science Foundation at Free University Berlin and the Institute for Employment Research in Nuremberg (2017-2019).
+I joined the University of Leeds in 2020 as an Associate Professor and have since become a Professor of Economics (2025).
+Previously, I worked as a post-doctoral researcher on a project funded by the German Science Foundation at Free University Berlin and the Institute for Employment Research in Nuremberg (2017-2019).
 I continue to hold visiting positions at both institutions.
 I also contribute to the academic community as a co-editor of the Journal of Happiness Studies, co-lead of the Berlin Network for Research on Wellbeing, board member of the International Society for Quality of Life Studies, among others.

 Responsibilities